Temporary Judge/Settlement Attorney Program

 What is a Temporary Judge and/or a Settlement Attorney

-Temporary judges (commonly referred to as "pro tems") and settlement attorneys provide a valuable service in some of the court's busiest venues.
+Temporary judges (formerly referred to as "pro tems") and settlement attorneys provide a valuable service in some of the court's busiest venues.
 Each month, hundreds of attorneys regularly serve as temporary judges and settlement attorneys in trial courts across the state.
 Often people experience their only "day in court" before a temporary judge or settlement attorney.

 Need for Temporary Judges and Settlement Attorneys in San Diego

 As the second largest trial court system in the state and the third largest in the nation, the San Diego Superior Court requires the service of many temporary judges and settlement attorneys each month.
-The court utilizes them to hear various types of cases, including small claims, traffic, and probate, and to hear settlement conferences in family and civil cases.
+The court utilizes them to hear various types of cases, including small claims, traffic, and probate, and to hear settlement conferences in family.
 Temporary judges and settlement attorneys can serve in various convenient court locations, including Central (Downtown), Kearny Mesa, South County (Chula Vista), East County (El Cajon), and North County (Vista).
 Evening scheduling may also be available for small claims and traffic cases.

 Rules and Administrative Policy Governing Temporary Judges and Settlement Attorneys